 - Current EDM Drill Small Hole Popper

 Inspections are a key part of the manufacturing process, ensuring that parts meet customers’ specifications, requirements, and tolerances.
-For many of our customers, particularly those in the aerospace and other transportation industries, careful review is critical to product safety.
+For many of our customers, particularly those in the aerospace and other transportation industries, careful review is critical to product conformity.

-While other companies send their workpieces out for review, our full-service machine shop inspects all the parts manufactured in our plant.
+Our full-service machine shop inspects all the parts manufactured in our plant.
 We can also provide outside inspections for our customers.
 Our Quality Management System is certified for ISO 9001:2015, AS9100 REV-D (Aviation, Space, and Defense), and Naval Level-1 SUBSAFE inspections.
 Our metrological equipment and services include:

 Video and Scanning CMMs

-Our FaroArm and other coordinate measuring machines use laser or video probes to collect precise data about a part, which is then measured using the latest software.
+Our FaroArm and other coordinate measuring machines use laser or video to collect precise data about a part, which is then measured using the latest software.

 Spectral Analysis and Material Verification